truenas/middleware/docs/userguide/freenas_system.rst

 Tunables
 --------

-:menuselection:`System --> Tunables` can be used to either set a FreeBSD `sysctl(8) <http://www.freebsd.org/cgi/man.cgi?query=sysctl>`_ or loader.
-A sysctl makes changes to the FreeBSD kernel running on a FreeNAS® system and can be used to tune the system.
-A loader is only loaded when a FreeBSD-based system boots and can be used to pass a parameter to the kernel or to load an additional kernel module such as a FreeBSD hardware driver.
+:menuselection:`System --> Tunables` can be used to manage the following:

+#. **FreeBSD sysctls:** a `sysctl(8) <http://www.freebsd.org/cgi/man.cgi?query=sysctl>`_ makes changes to the FreeBSD kernel running on a FreeNAS® system and
+   can be used to tune the system.

+#. **FreeBSD loaders:** a loader is only loaded when a FreeBSD-based system boots and can be used to pass a parameter to the kernel or to load an additional
+   kernel module such as a FreeBSD hardware driver.

+#. **FreeBSD rc.conf options:** `rc.conf(5) <https://www.freebsd.org/cgi/man.cgi?query=rc.conf&apropos=0&sektion=0&manpath=FreeBSD+9.3-RELEASE>`_ is used to
+   pass system configuration options to the system startup scripts as the system boots.
+Since FreeNAS® has been optimized for storage, not all of the services mentioned in rc.conf(5) are available for configuration.

-.. warning:: setting a sysctl or a loader is an advanced feature.
+.. warning:: adding a sysctl, loader, or rc.conf option is an advanced feature.
 A sysctl immediately affects the kernel running the FreeNAS® system and a loader could adversely affect the ability of the FreeNAS® system to successfully boot.
-   **Do not create a tunable on a production system unless you understand the ramifications of that change.**
+   **Do not create a tunable on a production system unless you understand and have tested the ramifications of that change.**

-Since sysctl and loader values are specific to the kernel parameter to be tuned or driver to be loaded, descriptions and suggested values can be found in the man page for the specific driver and in many sections of the `FreeBSD Handbook <http://www.freebsd.org/handbook>`_.
+Since sysctl, loader, and rc.conf values are specific to the kernel parameter to be tuned, the driver to be loaded, or the service to configure, descriptions and suggested values can be found in the man page for the specific driver and in many sections of the `FreeBSD Handbook <http://www.freebsd.org/handbook>`_.

-To add a loader or sysctl, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in Figure 5.7a.
+To add a loader, sysctl, or rc.conf option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in Figure 5.7a.

 **Figure 5.7a: Adding a Tunable**